BluuArc/MMSS-Server/TestCases.md

 ## Removing a Module
 * **Method Tested:** `/removeModule`
-* **Input:** JSON string of a module based on the [PassableModule](https://github.com/Walden1995/MMSS/tree/master/api/Passable) API.
+* **Input:** Accessed via the DELETE protocol.
+JSON string of a module based on the [PassableModule](https://github.com/Walden1995/MMSS/tree/master/api/Passable) API.
 Minimum needed is ID of module.
 ```
 {
     "id":"abcde12345"